marcpetrecca1/cinema/.swm/dev-environment-setup.dfozc.sw.md

 <br/>

-To serve images from an external domain you need to add the domain itself to the domains array
+To serve images from an external domain you need to add the host to the domains array check example [here](https://nextjs.org/docs/messages/next-image-unconfigured-host)
 <!-- NOTE-swimm-snippet: the lines below link your snippet to Swimm -->
 ### 📄 next.config.js
 ```javascript